jesusross15/signUpForm/README.md

 # signUpForm

-This is a website dashboard following The Odin Project curriculm where I showcased my aquired skills (thus far) of CSS Grid.
+This is a website dashboard following The Odin Project curriculm where I showcased my aquired knowledge of forms and form validation.

 ### Check out the preview below!
 If you would like to view the live project, click the link below the image.